One of the worries I hear from parents due to the stay at home orders is about screen time and kids.

 I have talked about this before with some general ideas on what to do, this post is more of a step by step guide.

 Start With A Plan To Deal With Screen Time And The Kids

 First things first…

-You and your partner need to be on the same page, show as a united front, so have a discussion about what you want the outcome to look like before getting the kids involved.
+You and your partner need to be on the same page, and show a united front, and have a discussion about what you want the outcome to look like before getting the kids involved.

 1. Call a family meeting.

 If you don’t already do this, build it into your week.
-Set a regular time, even over a meal will do, when you discuss anything that needs adressing over the week.
+Set a regular time, even over a meal will do, when you discuss anything that needs addressing over the week.